Mathematics Department Information

 My child has forgotten their login/password for one of the websites used by the department, what should they do?

-If students forget their login/password they should either find their teacher at a suitable time or see Mr Adams who is in room M5 every lunchtime.
-Ideally students will memorise, or record in their planner, all relevant login details.
+If students forget their login/password they should either find their teacher at a suitable time.
+Ideally students will memorise, or record in their books, all relevant login details.

 I am unsure how the setting is done for Mathematics, why is my child in the set they are?

-From September 2018 Year 7 students will be taught in mixed ability groups.
+Year 7 students are taught in mixed ability groups.
 Initial setting will take place at the end of Year 7, considering attainment throughout the year in formally assessed topic review tests, the end of year examination and professional judgement of the studentsí teacher.
 The same process will be applied at the ends of Years 8 and 9.
 Movement between sets from Year 10 to 11 is rare, and only under exceptional circumstances.